seb-ma/eInkFrame/README.md

   - [X] with alerts on this lines
 - [X] Travel time to work
 - [ ] Map of traffic
+- [ ] Traffic for the next event in calendar

 ### Entertainment